Sofosss/DataStructures/README.md

 ### ***Binary Search Tree implemented as AVL and RED-BLACK  based on the ``Volume`` field***
 As in the previous case, in [PartII_B_AVL][part-II-B-AVL-link] | [PartII_B_RB][part-II-B-RB-link] the tree is constructed with the function **insertToBinTree()**.
 The insertion of duplicate records (data records with identical values in the ``Date`` and ``Volume`` fields) is not allowed.
 As mentioned earlier, since all values in the ``Date`` field are unique, there are no duplicate records (the precaution against inserting duplicates is taken for completeness reasons).

-in this case (``Volume`` based BST), the operations to be executed on the structure of each individual BST are:
+In this case (``Volume`` based BST), the operations to be executed on the structure of each individual BST are:
 1. Finding the day/days with the **MINIMUM trading volume**.
 2. Finding the day/days with the **MAXIMUM trading volume**.